Tsuba - Samurai Katana's Sword

 During the medieval period of Japan, particularly the Muromachi

 and the Momoyama periods, which lasted from the 1300s to the

 aesthetic purposes.
 They are made of hard metal to ensure the

 sword wielder's survival in a fight in these ages of war in the

 history of Japan.

-By the time of the Edo period, however, the tsuba became ornamental rather than
+By the time of the Edo period, however, the tsuba became

-when the states under the Japanese empire became united under shogunate rule.
+Japanese Empire became united under shogunate rule.
 The tsuba is

 made for ostentatious display when a samurai and his lord appeared

 at the shogun's court.